mvysny/vaadin-on-kotlin/vok-rest-client/README.md

 support though this is not recommended: it is based on annotation magic which tends to fail with mysterious ways.

-> Note: to expose your objects from your app via REST please see the [vok-rest](../vok-rest) module.
+> Note: If you wish to _expose_ your objects from your app, rather than _consume_ objects from some other service, please see the [vok-rest](../vok-rest) module.

 ## Adding REST Client To Your App